xmake-io/xmake-docs/manual/conditions.md

 #### Is the current compilation mode

-You can this api to check the configuration command: `xmake f -m debug`
+You can use this api to check the configuration command: `xmake f -m debug`

 The compilation mode is not builtin mode for xmake, so you can set the mode value by yourself.